Gifts That Reduce Your Taxes

 - Donors who do not itemize their deductions may still take a $300 charitable deduction ($600 for married couples filing jointly) for cash contributions made in 2021.
 This means taxpayers will be able to take the standard deduction AND deduct up to these limits when calculating their taxable income.

-- In 2020 and 2021, for donors who itemize, the cash deduction limit for individuals will be 100% of adjusted gross income instead of reverting to the standard 60% limitation.
+- In 2020 and 2021, for donors who itemize, cash donations can be deducted up to 100% of adjusted gross income.

 - Cash gifts from corporations may continue to be deducted up to 25% of taxable income instead of reverting to the standard 10% limitation.